rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

 ## Enable Apache to start on boot

-Once apache is installed, enable it so it starts automatically on boot:
+After installing apache, enable it so it starts automatically on boot:

 ```bash
     sudo systemctl enable --now httpd